FTSE retreats from 14-year high, led by airlines

-Profit-taking continued for shares of British Airways owner IAG ICAG.L and easyJet EZJ.L.
+Profit-taking continued for shares of British Airways owner IAG and easyJet.
 Both airlines have jumped around 40 percent in the last 12 months, and investors have been cashing in the gains.

-RBC cut its target price for easyJet EZJ.L, to 1,750 pence from 1,800 pence.
+RBC cut its target price for easyJet, to 1,750 pence from 1,800 pence.
 It cited the difficulties easyJet set out in its results statement in forecasting passenger behaviour this summer, when people's holiday dates might be based on whether their team was still in the World Cup soccer competition.

 EasyJet led the market lower, down 6.7 percent, followed by IAG, 6 percent weaker.